maduwanthaj/file-mover/README.md

 - Customizable schedule for recurring file-moving tasks.
 - One-time or immediate file-moving task execution using `cron`.
-- Logging of each file transfer, with error messages logged separately.
+- Detailed Logging of each file transfer, with error messages for any issues.
 - Lightweight Alpine-based Docker image with support for setting time zones.

 ## Getting Started